 PART 1 - List all of the skills you would expect to see performed if you were watching another student perform your chosen sport.
-(E.G. Football - short pass, defensive header etc; Trampoline - front drop, seat drop etc; Badminton - overhead clear, smash etc)

-For each skill identified can you write a brief sentence describing what the outcome of that skill would be if it were a strength of the performer you observed.

-E.G. Skill 1 - Football Short Pass

-Outcome - This was a strength because the majority of short passes made reached their target and were not intercepted.
+(E.G. Football - short pass, defensive header etc; Trampoline - front drop, seat drop etc; Badminton - overhead clear, smash etc) For each skill identified can you write a brief sentence describing what the outcome of that skill would be if it were a strength of the performer you observed.
+E.G. Skill 1 - Football Short Pass Outcome - This was a strength because the majority of short passes made reached their target and were not intercepted.
 They were passed with good weight and accuracy to allow the player receiving the ball to run onto the pass or take a good first touch and keep possession.
-The player also demonstrated good short passes with both his dominant and non-dominant foot...

-E.G. Trampolining - describe the correct position you would expect the performer to be in while entering, performing and coming out of the skill - E.G. Seat Drop - The performer showed good height off the cross to get her legs straight and out in front, arms high and extended etc.
+The player also demonstrated good short passes with both his dominant and non-dominant foot E.G. Trampolining - describe the correct position you would expect the performer to be in while entering, performing and coming out of the skill - E.G. Seat Drop - The performer showed good height off the cross to get her legs straight and out in front, arms high and extended etc. Skill: Outcome: Skill: Outcome: Skill: Outcome:

-Skill: Outcome:

-Skill: Outcome: Skill: Outcome:

-Skill: Outcome:

-Skill: Outcome:

-Tactics

-• Explain what a TACTIC is:

-List all of the tactics you would expect to see performed if you were watching another student perform your chosen sport.
-(E.G. hockey - switching play quickly to create an attacking overload in order to beat a defence.
-In dance using choreography devices to produce an interesting thought provoking piece e.g. varying height, space, dynamics etc) Tactic:

-Tactic:

-Tactic:

-Tactic:

-Action Plan
+Skill: Outcome: Tactics • Explai what a TACTIC is: your chosen s a defence.
+In actics you would expect to see port.
+(E.G. hockey - switching port ance using choreography devices space, dynamics etc) lay quickly to create ( an attacking overlo ad in order to beat In your sport, ist all of the tactics you can thi nk of: In your sport, ist all of the tactics you can thi nk of: In your sport, ist all of the tactics you can thi nk of: In your sport, ist all of the tactics you can thi nk of: In your sport, ist all of the tactics you can thi nk of: In your sport, ist all of the tactics you can thi nk of: In your sport, ist all of the tactics you can thi nk of: In your sport, ist all of the tactics you can thi nk of: In your sport, ist all of the tactics you can thi nk of: ist all of the tactics you can thi nk of: Tactic: ist all of the tactics you can thi nk of: In your sport, Tactic: Outcome: ist all of the tactics you can thi nk of: Tactic: ist all of the tactics you can thi nk of: